keithrbennett/rexe/README.md

 * `-ij` - parse that __input__ with __JSON__; `self` will be the parsed object
 * `-oy` - __output__ the final value as __YAML__

-`rexe` is at https://github.com/keithrbennett/rexe and can be installed with `gem install rexe`. `rexe` provides several ways to simplify Ruby on the command line, tipping the scale so that it is practical to do it more often.
+Rexe is at https://github.com/keithrbennett/rexe and can be installed with `gem install rexe`.
+Rexe provides several ways to simplify Ruby on the command line, tipping the scale so that it is practical to do it more often.

 ----

-Here is `rexe`'s help text as of the time of this writing:
+Here is Rexe's help text as of the time of this writing:

 ```
 rexe -- Ruby Command Line Executor/Filter -- v0.15.1 -- https://github.com/keithrbennett/rexe